 - 56 Number of empty homes brought back into use

-Women fleeing domestic violence return to the perpetrator seven times on average, before finally breaking free.
+85% of women fleeing domestic violence sought help on average five times from professionals in the year before they got effective help to stop the abuse.
 Access to safe, high quality housing can be an important lifeline for women making their first attempt at escape, but it’s hard to find, in short supply, and often over-subscribed.

 Hull has one of the highest incidences of domestic violence in England.
 In 2018/19, Hull Women's Network (HWN) received over 650 applications for accommodation.
 As well as crisis and supported accommodation, there’s a big need for move-on accommodation after the statutory two-year term of supported accommodation ends.
 Housing benefits payments for supported accommodation will repay the investment.